Mar 21

 3: Explore the Connection to Nature

 The full moon invites us to slow down and reflect on the changes we see in our world.
-Celebrate the full Pink Moon and explore this moment together with these simple ideas:
+Celebrate the full Flower Moon and explore this moment together with these simple ideas:

-• Continue to Observe the Pink Moon: Check out our April Calendar with activity ideas to fill the month with outdoor play!
-Set aside time on some evenings to observe the Pink Moon as it begins to wane and appear smaller each day for the rest of the month.
-Marvel with kids as it grows smaller and look forward with excitement to the new Flower Moon cycle that begins in early May.
+• Continue Observing the Flower Moon: Check out our May Calendar for more ways to fill the rest of May with outdoor play as the Flower Moon begins to wane and appear smaller each day for the rest of the month.
+Marvel with kids as it grows smaller and look forward with excitement to the new Strawberry Moon cycle that begins on June 6th—this year, the full Strawberry Moon will rise on June 21st, 2024!

 4: Get Inspired